zbuchheit/pre-commit-pulumi/README.md

 # Pre-Commit Pulumi

 This repository contains a pre-commit plugin designed to prevent accidental commits of Pulumi state files into your version control system.
-By leveraging this plugin, you can ensure that sensitive information contained within Pulumi state files remains secure and out of your codebase.
+While the Pulumi state file is encrypted by detault, you still typically do not want to store these files in source control.

 ## Prerequisites